ansys/pystk/doc/source/api/ansys/stk/core/graphics/ISolidTriangulatorResult.rst

 ISolidTriangulatorResult
 ========================

-.. py:class:: ISolidTriangulatorResult
+.. py:class:: ansys.stk.core.graphics.ISolidTriangulatorResult

    object

    The result from a triangulation of a solid: a triangle mesh defined using an indexed triangle list and positions outlining the solid.
 It is recommended to visualize the solid using a solid primitive...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ISolidTriangulatorResult

 Overview
 --------